astropy/astropy/docs/units/performance.inc.rst

     In [6]: %timeit array << u.m / u.s / u.kg / u.sr
     47.1 µs ± 5.77 µs per loop (mean ± std. dev. of 7 runs, 10000 loops each)

-Note that these are now **micro**seconds, so this is 2000x faster than the original case with no brackets.
+Note that these are now **microseconds**, so this is 2000x faster than the original case with no brackets.
 Note that brackets are not needed when using ``<<`` since ``*`` and ``/`` have a higher precedence, so the unit will be evaluated first.
 When using ``<<``, be aware that because the data is not being